Our Mission is to Educate, Expose, Create a Well-Balanced Child

 Call 770-469-3211 for more information or sign up below

 Are you eligible for funding?

-We encourage parents to apply for CAPS through Bright From the Start to cover the program if you meet the financial eligibility requirements.
+We encourage parents to apply for CAPS through Bright From the Start and speak to a DFACS caseworker.

 Overview of requirements:

 New families who do not currently receive CAPS must be in one of the priority groups below.
 Please see CAPS Policy – Priority Groups for more details.
 Child Protective Services (CPS) and Court Ordered Supervision Cases – Requires a referral from CPS.